r-barnes/gvoiceParser/README.md

 Credits
 =======
 The "gvoiceParser.py" library was original built by [Avi Levin](https://github.com/Arithmomaniac) and released under the LGPL v2.1.
-He has since modified his repository to identify [Richard's repo](https://github.com/r-barnes/gvoiceParser) as the primary development effort.
+They have since modified their repository to identify [Richard's repo](https://github.com/r-barnes/gvoiceParser) as the primary development effort.